Dali, China

 from there the little ones

-Visitors enjoy a giant game built on the slopes of Cangshan Mountain, above Dali.
+Visitors enjoy a giant game built on a slope of Cangshan Mountain above Dali.

 a lake view